-4. Internal relations within the family-
+3. Internal relations within the family

-a .Individual roles, rights and responsibilities within the family.

-b. .Areas of adjustments with in the family at different stages of family life cycle - parents, siblings, children and others.

-c .Crisis in a family - bereavement, divorce, long illness, birth of a handicapped child.
+- Individual roles, rights and responsibilities within the family. - Areas of adjustments with in the family at different stages of family life cycle parents, siblings, children and others. - Crisis in a family bereavement, divorce, long illness, birth of a handicapped child.

-1.Augustine, J.N (Ed) (1992); The family in Transition, New Delhi, Vikas Publishing House.

-2. Coleman, JC (1986); Intimate relationships, marriage and the family, Chicago, Macmillan Publishing Co.

-3. Corser, Rose (1975); The family; its structure and function, New York, Mac Publishing Co.

-4. Guppy, G R (1976); Family and Social Change in modern India, New Delhi, Vikas Publishing Co.

-5. Gore, MS (1978); Urbanization and family change in India, Bombay, Popular Prakashan.

-6. Hunter, Mark (1981); The changing family; comparative perspectives, New York; Vikas Publications.

-7. Rao P. and Rao V N (1982); Marriage - The family and women in India, New Delhi, Vikas Publications.
+- 1. Corser, Rose (1975); The family; its structure and function, New York, Mac Publishing Co. - 2.
+Guppy, G R (1976); Family and Social Change in modern India, New Delhi, Vikas Publishing Co. - 3.
+Gore, MS (1978); Urbanization and family change in India, Bombay, Popular Prakashan. - 4.
+Rao P. and Rao V N (1982); Marriage The family and women in India, New Delhi, Vikas Publications. - 5.
+Srivastava, AK (1986); Social class and family life in India.

-8. Ross, a (1973); Hindu family in urban setting, Delhi UAP.

-9. Srivastava, AK (1986); Social class and family life in India.

-CHILDCARE & REARING PRACTICES
+B.Sc.
+HOME SCIENCE Semester V Childcare & Rearing Practices

-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory and will be set by covering whole of the syllabus.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.

 - 1. Pregnancy Signs, discomforts, care of expectant mother. - 2.
 Confinement, types and stages of delivery and care of the new born. - 3.
-Feeding-Breastfeeding and artificial feeding
+Feeding, weaning and supplementary food.